-- The Black Creek Reservoir is a known for largemouth bass, bluegill and rainbow trout.
-From Heeney Rd, take Black Creek Rd on the south end of lake.
+- The Black Creek Reservoir is known for largemouth bass, bluegill, and rainbow trout.
+From Heeney Rd, take Black Creek Rd on the south end of the lake.

 - Master Bait & Tackle is a local bait shop/snack/liquor store on the west side of the lake.
 6875 Heeney Rd

 Hiking: Trails around the lake and in the wilderness west of Green Mountain Reservoir.
-Lower Cataract Lake has an nice 2 mile hike, relatively flat, to Cataract Falls.
+Lower Cataract Lake has a nice 2-mile hike, relatively flat, to Cataract Falls.

-OHV: There are several county roads next to the lake that permit off-highway-vehicles: Williams Peak Rd, Elliott Ridge, Brush Creek Rd.
+OHV: There are several county roads next to the lake that permits off-highway vehicles: Williams Peak Rd, Elliott Ridge, Brush Creek Rd.

 Rafting: Rafts and kayaks use the Blue River below the dam.

 Map: Dillon (PDF – Large) Motor vehicle use map containing forest service roads and where dispersed camping is permitted.